The best airport in every state

 Iowa: Des Moines International Airport, Des Moines

-Running direct flights to more than 30 non-stop destinations including Austin, Fort Lauderdale and Salt Lake City, Des Moines International Airport receives almost three million passengers a year.
-The small airport, situated five miles (8km) from Iowa’s capital, is generally well-liked thanks to its friendly customer service and short wait times.
+Running direct flights to more than 30 non-stop destinations including Austin, Fort Lauderdale, and Salt Lake City, Des Moines International Airport receives almost three million passengers a year.

 Kansas: Garden City Regional Airport, Garden City

 The pint-sized Garden City Regional Airport started life as a US Air Force base, before being handed to public ownership in 1948.
-Since then the airport, located around nine miles (14.5km) southeast of Garden City, has become a popular hub, offering daily flights to Dallas/Fort Worth.
-It’s the ideal airport for those travelling into Garden City and nearby towns.
+Since then the airport, located around nine miles southeast of Garden City, has become a popular hub, offering daily flights to Dallas/Fort Worth.

 Kentucky: Blue Grass Airport, Lexington

-Offering flights to 15 non-stop destinations across the US, Blue Grass Airport, located five miles (8km) from downtown Lexington, is a historic regional hub.
-After being used by the military during the Second World War, it became a commercial airport in 1946 and today it serves 1.4 million passengers annually.
-Just moments away from the terminal, the popular Aviation Museum of Kentucky showcases a variety of historic and modern aircraft.
+Offering flights to 15 non-stop destinations across the US, Blue Grass Airport, located five miles from downtown Lexington, is a historic regional hub.
+After being used by the military during World War II, it became a commercial airport in 1946 and today it serves 1.4 million passengers annually.

 Louisiana: Louis Armstrong New Orleans International Airport, Kenner

-Winning the title of best large airport in J.D.
-Power’s 2021 Airport Satisfaction Index, Louis Armstrong New Orleans International Airport has gone up in many flyers’ estimations thanks to a recent makeover.
-Completed in 2019, the £972 million ($1.3bn) renovation saw a shiny new terminal added, with 35 new gates.
-The airport, located 11 miles (18km) west of downtown New Orleans, is also home to a wide range of local food offerings including Emeril’s, Fleurty Girl and MoPho.
+Voted 10th best large airport in J.D.
+Power’s 2025 Airport Satisfaction Index, Louis Armstrong New Orleans International Airport has been much improved due to a recent makeover.
+Completed in 2019, the $1.3bn renovation saw a shiny new terminal added, with 35 new gates.

 Maine: Bangor International Airport, Bangor

-Travellers can’t get enough of Bangor International Airport, which has been praised for its great customer service, short lines and ease of navigation.
-Situated around three miles (5km) from Bangor, the airport flies directly to eight major American cities including Orlando, New York and Philadelphia.
-What’s more, it’s set to get even slicker in the near future.
-In May 2021, it was announced that Bangor would receive £1.6 million ($2.1m) from the US Department of Transportation, which is being used to rebuild the runway along with other improvements.
+Travelers can’t get enough of Bangor International Airport, which has been praised for its great customer service, short lines, and ease of navigation.
+Situated around three miles from Bangor, the airport flies directly to eight major American cities including Orlando, New York, and Philadelphia.

-Maryland: Baltimore/Washington International Thurgood Marshall Airport , Baltimore
+Maryland: Baltimore/Washington International Thurgood Marshall Airport, Baltimore

-Also known as BWI, this airport, located nine miles (15km) from Baltimore and 32 miles (51km) from Washington, offers more than 80 direct regional and international routes.
-It appeared on J.D.
-Power’s 2021 Airport Satisfaction Index, receiving special praise for its fast and efficient service as well as good transport links.
-Plus, it has a good selection of food outlets, offering everything from Latin American cuisine to sushi and classic diner fare.
+Also known as BWI, this airport, located nine miles from Baltimore and 32 miles from Washington, offers up to 90 direct regional and international routes.
+It ranked 12th on J.D.
+Power’s 2025 Airport Satisfaction Index, receiving special praise for its fast and efficient service as well as good transport links.

 Massachusetts: Boston Logan International Airport, Boston